Fahd-Har/CW2025/README.md

     6. Bound the new LevelUp property to the GUI constructor.
     7. In `onDownEvent()`, after a brick lands and rows are cleared, a check is performed to see if the level increased.
     8. Added `onRisingRowEvent()` to handle the timer tick.
 This method fetches the current level, and checks for immediate game over, and updates the view.
+    9. The `onRisingRowEvent()` now only runs if game mode is hard or extreme.
+Does not run on normal mode.

 - **Main.java**